 Foods served at hotels, camps, and lodges are prepared safely and hygienically.
 Fresh fruit, chicken, beef, eggs, pasta, and vegetables are common.
 Please let us know if you have any dietary restrictions or food preferences (gluten-free, vegetarian, etc.) so we can alert your accommodations in advance.

-An increasing number of hotels, lodges, and camps are offering Wi-Fi service, but it is not guaranteed.
+Most hotels, lodges, and camps are offering Wi-Fi service, but it is sometimes limited to the reception and dining/lounge areas.
 Please ask about availability at the specific accommodations in your itinerary if you are concerned about having regular access throughout your trip.
 Check with your home cell service provider about the costs of using your phone overseas.
-With Wi-Fi being more common the best way to stay in touch with friends and family back home is through a messaging app such as Messenger or Whatsapp.
+With Wi-Fi being more common the best way to stay in touch with friends and family back home is through a messaging app such as Messenger or WhatsApp.

-Tanzania electricity uses 230V with either a round, two-pin or square, three-pin plug (more common).
+Tanzania electricity uses 230V with a square, three-pin plug (see photo).
 So, if you are planning on taking something that needs electricity you will likely need an adapter and possibly a converter, depending on your electronics.
 Due to limited power sources, it is not uncommon for electricity to be off for 2-3 hours at a time, although many hotels may have back-up generators.
 Lodges and tented camps in the parks will use generator and/or solar power and may not provide electricity through the night.
 Consider packing a small flashlight.

 Most of your costs are already covered in your safari package (see your itinerary for specific information).
-You will, however, want to have some cash for beverages, souvenirs, tips, and snacks, perhaps about $30-50 per day, depending on your shopping and drinking habits.
+You will, however, want to have some cash for beverages, souvenirs, tips, and snacks, depending on your shopping and drinking habits.
 To help you in planning, here are the average costs of a few common purchases made by travelers:

 Soda or bottled water: $2 per bottle